-An optimised website is more easily recognised by Search engine crawlers and this improves the chances of ranking higher for relevant keywords in SERPS.
+An optimised website is more easily recognised by Search Engine Crawlers and this improves the chances of ranking higher for relevant keywords in SERPS.

 This aspect of SEO is focused on how well search engine spiders can crawl your site and index your content.

-This aspect of SEO is concerned primarily with the content of the site and how well it is optimised for the relevant keyword.
+This aspect of SEO is concerned primarily with the content of the site and how well it is optimized for the relevant keyword.
 And how well it provides a good user experience for visitors.

 This aspect of SEO is concerned primarily with inbound links from other websites to your site.
 Natural links from authoritative and relevant websites act as an independent “vote of confidence” which helps search engines trust your website more.

-Increased Traffic: Top positions on the search engine result pages receive a majority of the impressions and clicks, so ranking in these top positions can result in significant traffic increases for your website.
+Top positions on the search engine result pages receive a majority of the impressions and clicks, so ranking in these top positions can result in significant traffic increases for your website.